The First Line of (Legal) Defense: Cease & Desist Letters

 Conclusion

 If your issue is serious or expensive enough, you should consider a cease and desist as an effective tool for enforcing your rights.
-If you wield cease and desist letters well, it can really help move an issue towards a resolution.
+If you wield cease and desist letters well, it can help move an issue towards a resolution.